Marriage (Wales) Act 2010: History

 In 2008, the General Synod of the Church of England passed the Church of England Marriage Measure 2008, which extended the rights of marriage within their churches to allow people to marry in churches where they had been christened or confirmed as well as in churches where any of their parents or grandparents had been married.
 This led to the Church in Wales being out of step with the Church of England, as the Measure only applied to the Church of England, and the Church in Wales continued to use the old requirements of either residency in the parish or regular church attendance for the previous six months.
 As the Church in Wales Governing Body's actions have no legal force in English law, legislation from Parliament was required to bring the Church in Wales into line with the Church of England.

 In 2009, the Governing Body debated and accepted Private Members' Motion (No 09/13), which requested that the Church in Wales take steps to bring the church's marriage regulations into line with those of the Church of England.
 The Marriage (Wales) Bill was drafted by the Governing Body of the Church in Wales and brought forward into Parliament as a private member's bill in the House of Lords by the chairman of the Representative Body of the Church in Wales, Lord Rowe-Beddoe.
 The text was drafted by the Church in Wales' Governing Body.
 It passed through the House of Lords without amendment.
 In the House of Commons, the bill was sponsored by the Labour Co-operative Member of Parliament, Alun Michael.
-The act received Royal Assent from Queen Elizabeth II on 18 March 2010, before the dissolution of Parliament.
+The act received royal assent on 18 March 2010, before the dissolution of Parliament.
 The Marriage (Wales) Act 2010 was viewed by academics as being an example of a disestablished church enjoying the privileges of establishment but without the legal ability to self-regulate itself and requiring primary legislation to make desired changes.